 History Of Tapestry Weave

-Eventually, the tapestry weave was recognized by the 13th and 14th-century church, who used these pieces to teach Bible stories to their illiterate congregation.
+Eventually, tapestry weave was recognized by the 13th and 14th-century churches, which used these pieces to teach Bible stories to their illiterate congregation.
 The oldest piece of tapestry is the Apocalypses of St. John.
 Tapestry also became a scale for measuring class in the middle ages as kings would carry them from tent to tent and exchange them as a victory prize when a war is won.

-As tapestry became increasingly popular from the 13th century, making these weaves became a proper craft.
-Fathers passed it down to their sons, and factories were built for the craft.
-One of the most popular Tapestry weave factories is the LES GOBELINS.
+As tapestry became increasingly popular from the 13th century, these weaves became a useful craft.
+Fathers passed it down to their sons, and factories were built for the production of tapestry.
+One of the most popular tapestry weave factories is the LES GOBELINS.
 It was constructed under the reign of Louis XIV.

 Tapestry weave saw a wave of change during and after the French Revolution.
-Yes!
-A lot of factories were burnt down, but there were positive advancements too.
+While a lot of factories were burnt down, there were positive advancements too.
 One of these was the invention of the Jacquard Mechanical Loom.
 This invention paved the way for tapestry production in bulk, making it available to a wide range of consumers.
-The invention of the Jacquard Mechanical Loom forms the basis of modern tapestry techniques.
+The invention of the Jacquard Mechanical Frame Loom forms the basis of modern tapestry techniques.

 Types of Tapestry Weave

 There are basically 4 types of tapestry weaves.
 Read on to learn more about the types and which is easiest for you to learn as a beginner.

 - Single Weft Tapestry: With its name, you can already tell it's simple to make.
 Single weft tapestry is the simplest of all types of tapestries.
 It is done with single wefts, interchanging between the front and back of the weave, to produce a design with the same number of colors and the same number of different weft yarns.